sqmedeiros/antlr2peg/grammars/dot/README.md

 	causes a translation failure.
 	+ Currently, the keyword 'fragment', used in lexer rules, is being ignored

-- DOT-manual-rep.lua: a manual rewritten of some rules of DOT.lua.
+- DOT-manual-small.lua: a manual rewritten of some rules of DOT.lua.
 This rewritten encompass the minimal changes in the grammar of DOT.lua that are required to pass the tests provided with the DOT.g4 grammar.

 - DOT-auto.lua: automatic translations performed after running the antlr2peg translator.